Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 identifiers.put("idType3", "idValue3");
 Identity.syncIdentifier(identifiers, VisitorID.AuthenticationState.AUTHENTICATED);
 ```
 ### syncIdentifiers \(overloaded\)

-This  API  `syncIdentifiers()` is an overloaded version that does not include the parameter for the Authentication State, and assumes a default value of `VisitorID.AuthenticationState.UNKNOWN`
+This API is an overloaded version which does not include the parameter for the Authentication State, and assumes a default value of `VisitorID.AuthenticationState.UNKNOWN`.

 These IDs are preserved between app upgrades, are saved and restored during the standard application backup process, and are removed at uninstall.

-#### **Syntax**
+#### Syntax

 ```java
 public static void syncIdentifiers(final Map<String, String> identifiers);
 ```

-o  *identifiers* is a map that contains the Identifiers with the Identifier type as the key, and the string identifier as the value.
-If the identifier type and identifier do not have valid string values \(non null or empty\), the identifier is ignored by the Identity extension.
+*identifiers* is a map that contains the Identifiers with the Identifier type as the key, and the string identifier as the value.

+In each identifier pair, If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

 #### Example